-Edmonton Eskimos Scores And Standings
+Edmonton Eskimos' Standings

 Wondering how the West was won?
 Just have a look at the Edmonton Eskimos standings below and watch the top teams in the Western division duke it out all season long.

-Bet On Edmonton Eskimos Games
+Bet On Edmonton Eskimos' Games

 Though they technically kicked things off back in 1895, the game did not really get started until 1949 when this version of the Edmonton Eskimos got incorporated into the Canadian Football League.
 Within five years of their arrival, the Eskies – as they are commonly known – hoisted their first Grey Cup.
 This early success does not match their future accomplishes they began nearly two decades later.

-From 1972 to 2005 – a span of 34 seasons – the Edmonton Eskimos did not miss the playoffs once.
+From 1972 to 2005 – a span of 34 seasons – the Edmonton Eskimos did not miss the CFL playoffs once.
 The 34 season stretch is the longest any team in the history, of not just the CFL, but the NFL, NHL, NBA and MLB has experienced.

 The streak ended as the competition in the Western Division really started to improve.
 Of course better competition creates a better sport and more parity – and of do not forget tenser, tighter, tougher rivalries.
 The biggest rival of the Edmonton Eskimos is the Calgary Stampeders.
 The two teams compete in the Battle for Alberta – which is a term used for any sporting competition between Calgary and Edmonton, but the CFL and NHL rivalry are the most meaningful.
-Throughout their hundreds of meetings, the Edmonton Eskimos hold the edge in both the regular season series and playoff games.
+Throughout their hundreds of meetings, the Edmonton Eskimos hold the edge in both the regular-season series and playoff games.